Pearlitic/pearlitic.github.io/Python/Instructions.md

 Open the file in your preferred text editor or IDE.

-[Hidden/On-Hit values used by SuckHard's WSE Calculator](https://github.com/Pearlitic/pearlitic.github.io/blob/main/%25/class_data.md) for each class.
+See [Hidden/On-Hit values](https://github.com/Pearlitic/pearlitic.github.io/blob/main/%25/class_data.md) or [original repo file (as of 2024 it's on line 1218 and onwards)](https://github.com/brendonmay/brendonmay.github.io/blob/master/wseCalculator/main.js) used by SuckHard's WSE Calculator for each class.
 You can choose to use it as-is, partially, or ignore it completely.
 In my opinion the values on his calculator tends to be on the liberal side, and I prefer to be conservative in my calculations.

 I will use my Kanna as an example.